 11 Common Emotional Changes That May Occur During Puberty

 While it is known that puberty is characterized by growth spurts, it is not uncommon for young boys to experience emotional changes during puberty.
 Most emotional changes during puberty reflect a change in their behavior.
-Coping with these changes in their appearance and the way they feel can be difficult not only for the teenagers but also for their parents.
+Coping with these changes in their appearance and how they feel can be difficult for teenagers and their parents.
 Read this post to learn the causes, common behavioral changes, and tips for parents on dealing with these changes in their teens.

 In This Article